 This project has five elements:

 - Mapping physical activity policies, programs and prevalence nationally and across state and territory jurisdictions, through a series of meetings with stakeholders

-- Testing the feasibility of innovative programs to promote physical activity at population level
+- Testing the feasibility of innovative programs to promote physical activity at the population level

 What are the expected outcomes?